There are now 3 possible online modes for units:

 - Students are able to (1) synthesise the knowledge and understandings acquired from their coursework and relevant curriculum documents to prepare, implement and assess learning experiences in secondary school settings; (2) prepare and implement purposeful and sequential learning experiences appropriate to a learning area, which cater for students with diverse backgrounds and are responsive to student needs, interests and abilities; (3) design and implement learning experiences appropriate to a particular group of students and use a range of instructional strategies and resources (including educational technologies); (4) plan for and implement strategies to manage and support student learning; (5) plan for and implement literacy and numeracy strategies to support learning in a specific learning area; (6) select and use resources, including educational technologies, to engage and sustain student interest; (7) begin to develop and implement strategies to assess student learning; (8) display professional and ethical conduct, including high standards of self management and collaborative behaviours to establish productive and professional working relationships with peers, school and University staff; (9) respond appropriately and act on advice from their mentors and University staff; (10) participate in a range of teacher duties and demonstrate an awareness of the (legal, social and moral) responsibilities of teachers in educational settings; and (11) use reflective practice techniques as a basis for self improvement.

-- Typically this unit is assessed in the following way: two supervisory visits made to each student during the teaching practice with both written and oral feedback provided in addition to mentor, teacher and University reports.
+- Indicative assessments in this unit are as follows: two supervisory visits made to each student during the teaching practice with both written and oral feedback provided in additional to mentor, teacher and University reports.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the two supervisory visits made to each student during the teaching practice with both written and oral feedback provided in addition to mentor, teacher and University reports component.

 Supplementary assessment is not available in this unit.